Children's Minnesota history

 In 1973, the “Minneapolis Children’s Health Center” opens as a modern, innovative model of family-centered care.

-In 1979, Children’s – St. Paul also moves into a new building, on its current site on Smith Avenue.
+In 1979, Children’s – St. Paul moves into a new building, on its current site on Smith Avenue.

-St. Paul and Minneapolis children’s hospitals merge in 1994
+Our St. Paul and Minneapolis hospitals merge

 In 1994, the Minneapolis Children’s Medical Center and Children’s Hospital of St. Paul merge, becoming the largest pediatric health care provider in the Upper Midwest.